Technical and Vocational Training Corporation: Business and community service center

 The center works to strengthen the TVTC link with the public and private sectors, which supports the activation of the institution's role in community development by harnessing its assets, human and knowledge capabilities to carry out research, studies, consultations, training services and technical projects.
 The center also contributes to spreading technical and professional awareness by providing programs for different groups of society of different ages, cultural and economic levels in the form of lectures, scientific meetings, training programs and courses, and other means available to enable all members of society to keep pace with the development of technical and vocational fields.

-National Entrepreneurship Institute (Reyadah)
+National Entrepreneurship Institute (Riyadh)

 A non-profit institute specializing in supporting and empowering those wishing to engage in self-employment, and owners of small and medium enterprises through training and qualification, providing advice, guidance, incubating projects, assistance in obtaining funding from funding agencies, and facilitating government procedures by an elite group of national entrepreneurs in the field of entrepreneurship.